-Seabreeze gearing up for summer season
+Seabreeze gearing up for Summer season

 ROCHESTER, N.Y.
-(WROC) – A Rochester staple is gearing up for a big summer season this year.
+(WROC) — A Rochester staple is gearing up for a big Summer season this year.
 Seabreeze is getting ready for its 144th season, officially kicking off Thursday, June 23rd.
-It’s a first for full operations, after having shut down completely in 2020 and with some restrictions in place last year, too.
+It’s a first for full operations, after having shut down completely in 2020.

 “It was definitely more of a challenge this year.
-It was definitely more challenging than its’ been in previous years, however we’re sitting pretty good right now.
-We’ve got a lot of returning staff which is really beneficial to us because we have our core that came back from last year and previous seasons,” Genevieve Norris-Brown, General Manager of Seabreeze, said.
+It was definitely more challenging than its’ been in previous years, however, we’re sitting pretty good right now.
+We’ve got a lot of returning staff which is really beneficial to us because we have our core that came back from last year and previous seasons,” said Genevieve Norris-Brown, General Manager of Seabreeze.

 “You can bring your own picnic into the park as long as there’s no glass or alcohol or knives you can bring anything into the park; you can have a picnic here or you can buy our food.
 It’s just a special experience because not a lot of parks let you bring in outside food but we just want to make the families happy and people appreciate that,” Norris-Brown said.